On turning thirty in a world of twenty-somethings

 Sorry to be a Jenny-downer but I currently only have 74 days left in my twenties, and I'm not handling it well.
 The abuse I put my twenty-year-old self through is now beginning to surface.
 I'm waiting, for any day now I will get my first grey hair and be reminded by my mother that my "biological clock is tickin like this"

 What's worse is, today's world is one filled with gorgeous twenty-something's, all who seem more successful, gorgeous, rich and powerful than me.
 How did this happen?
 Since when were babies welcome in the work place, and how did I not achieve this status while I myself was in my twenties?

-I don't know why my style has never evolved considering I am not shy to take fashion risks, I guess I can chalk it up to the fact that I never thought about it.
-Not very profound, but perhaps enlightening myself to the fact that a change may be in order will bring about said change...do you think?
+I don't know why my style has never evolved considering I am not afraid of taking fashion risks.
+I guess I can chalk this fashion stalemate up to the fact that I never thought a change was necessary.
+Not very profound, but perhaps enlightening myself to the fact that a change may be in order will bring about said change...dontcha think?

 I don't know if I will come to a resolution over this before I turn thirty in 74 short days.
 But in case I don't at least forty is still ten years away, so I figure I have some time to sort it all out before my future children are afraid to go out in public with me.

 In the mean time here is another picture of me in all my twenty 28 year old glory, ahh the good old days...p.s photos by Laura May Photography, duh